buddheshwarnathkeshari/Sensor-box-android/README.md

 # SensorBox

-This project is initiated by Buddeshwar (Android Intern Batch 1)
+This project is initiated by Buddheshwar (Android Intern Batch 1)